 - a.
-Permit requirement.
-A request for a density bonus and other incentives and concessions shall be evaluated through the Site Plan Review process in compliance with Section 874. - b.
-Hearing process.
-The application shall be heard and decided by the Planning Commission unless the Applicant is requesting incentives requiring Board approval, as set forth in Subsection (1) below, in which case the application shall be approved by the Board of Supervisors with a recommendation from the Planning Commission.
+Application and Permit requirement.
+A developer seeking approval of a density bonus and A request for a density bonus and other incentives and concessions shall file an application per the requirements of Section 874 (Site Plan Review) with the Department of Public Works and Planning (Department).
+If the development is not ministerial, the Department shall process the application concurrently with any other applications required for the development project.
+The form and content of the application shall be specified by the Department be evaluated through the Site Plan Review process in compliance with Section 874. - b.
+Decision or Hearing process.
+For ministerial developments, the The application shall be reviewed and acted on by the Department.
+A decision to deny a density bonus shall be subject to the specific Findings identified in Subsection c below.
+For non-ministerial (discretionary) proposals involving other concurrent land use applications, such applications shall be heard and decided by the Planning Commission unless the Applicant is requesting incentives requiring and/or the Board of Supervisors approval, as set forth in procedures in Subsection (1) below, in which case the application shall be approved by the Board of Supervisors with a recommendation from the Planning Commission.
 The Planning Commission's decision may be appealed to the Board of Supervisors.

 - (1) Approval of incentives.
-The Planning Commission and Board of Supervisors shall be authorized to approve incentives as follows: - (a) The Planning Commission shall be authorized to approve incentives that include the modification of site development standards or the modification of zoning. - (b) Approval by the Board of Supervisors shall be required for all other development incentives. - c.
+Staff, The the Planning Commission and or Board of Supervisors shall be authorized to approve incentives as follows: - (a) The Planning Commission shall be authorized to approve incentives that include the modification of site development standards or involve concurrent discretionary land use applications required for consideration by that body and as stated in the Zoning Ordinance the modification of zoning. - (1) Any decision must include a separate section clearly labeled "Density Bonus/Affordable Housing Incentives Program Determination". - (2) A decision to deny a density bonus shall be subject to the specific Findings identified in Subsection c below. - (b) Approval by the Board of Supervisors shall be required for all other development incentives requests as part of an appeal of the Planning Commission's decision, or legislative matters in which final action must be taken by the Board of Supervisors. - (1) Any decision must include a separate section clearly labeled "Density Bonus/Affordable Housing Incentives Program Determination". - (2) A decision to deny a density bonus shall be subject to the specific Findings identified in Subsection c below. - c.
 Findings for approval.
-The approval of a density bonus and other incentives and concessions shall require that the review authority first make all of the following additional findings: - (1) The residential development will be consistent with the General Plan and any applicable specific plan, except as provided by this Section for density bonuses, and other incentives and concessions; - (2) The approved number of dwellings can be accommodated by existing and planned infrastructure capacities; - (3) Adequate evidence exists to indicate that the project will provide affordable housing in a manner consistent with the purpose and intent of this Section; and - (4) There are sufficient provisions to guarantee that the units will remain affordable for the required time period.
+The approval of a density bonus and other incentives and concessions requested by the applicant shall be granted by require that the Countyreview authority first make all of the following additional findings unless a written finding is made, based on substantial evidence, of any the following: - (1) The residential development will be consistent with the General Plan and any applicable specific plan, except as provided by this Section for density bonuses, and other incentives and concessions; - (2) The approved number of dwellings can be accommodated by existing and planned infrastructure capacities; - (3) Adequate evidence exists to indicate that the project will provide affordable housing in a manner consistent with the purpose and intent of this Section; and